 You, as principal, would need to pay some percentage of the face value of the bond, but not the entire amount listed on the bond.
 The surety company issuing the bond would be responsible for the full face value of the bond, in the event that you caused some condition which led to a claim against the bond.
 However, the surety company would then be entitled to come after you to recover any and all monies lost in that claim.

-Call NFP Surety today to learn more about mortgage bond definition, as well as how to obtain a mortgage broker bond.
+Call NFP Surety today to learn more about mortgage bond definition, as well as how to obtain the proper bond (and limits).
 Our experienced team is standing by.
 We can bond in any state.